pseoane84/Rocket_Elevators_Express/README.md

 - Manage incoming data in a secure and structured way

 ---

+## What is Middleware?
+In web development, middleware refers to any function that sits between the incoming request and the outgoing response.
+In Express.js, middleware is used to modify, validate, or log requests before they reach the final route.
+When a request comes to the server, sometimes we want to do something before it reaches the final route.
+For example:

+- Check if the user is allowed to access
+- Log information about the request (like method and URL)
+- Process the request body so it’s easier to read

+This “in-between” function is called middleware, a checkpoint between the request and the response.
+Express uses middleware with the app.use() or by adding it as an argument in routes.

+---

+## Example of a Middleware
+In Express, we can use middleware for all routes like this:
+// Middleware to log the request method and URL app.use((req, res, next) => {
+  console.log(`[${new Date().toISOString()}] ${req.method} ${req.url}`);
+  next(); // Pass control to the next middleware or route });

+What happens here?
+- Before any route is executed, this middleware logs the HTTP method (GET, POST, etc.) and the requested URL.
+- Then next() tells Express to move on to the next step — either another middleware or the actual route handler.

+This helps with debugging and understanding how your server is being used.

 ## What is dotenv (for environment variables)
 dotenv is a Node.js package that loads environment variables from a `.env` file into `process.env`.